cacophony-wj/licentia_black/README.md

 - To enable controller support for _Licentia,_ [consult the controller guide available here](controller-guide.md).
 - To use _Skyrim Outfit System_ (the transmog mod) properly, [consult the guide for it here](SoS-OutfitSystem-Guide.md).
+- To add some cool, nifty new animations to your copy of _Licentia_, [be sure to run Nemesis afterward](How-To-Run-Nemesis.md).
 - To add your dream outfits to your copy of _Licentia,_ [consult the BodySlide document available here](How-To-Add-Outfits.md).
 - If you add any mod to the list, you need to [run Synthesis as described here](How-To-Run-Synthesis.md).